discos/srt-single-dish-tools/docs/index.rst

     <placeholder>

-where on the righ you have the current status of the image, and on the left, larger, an image of the *standard deviation* of the pixels.
+where on the right you have the current status of the image, and on the left, larger, an image of the *standard deviation* of the pixels.
 Pixels with higher standard deviation might be due to a real source with high variability or high flux gradients, or to interferences.
 On this standard deviation image, you can